 The Artist Resource Manager reviews Artist Housing Certification applications.
 The decision of the Artist Resource Manager is final.
 If you are rejected, it is because your application did not prove active artistic work in the past three years.
 You can re-apply if your application is rejected.

 We review applications on a bi-monthly basis.
-Applicants should hear back no more than two months after applying.WE CONSIDER ARTISTS IN THE FOLLOWING DISCIPLINES:
+Applicants should hear back no more than 10 weeks after applying.WE only CONSIDER ARTISTS IN THE FOLLOWING DISCIPLINES:

 - Visual Arts: including painting, printmaking, sculpture, photography, conceptual art, craft art (ceramics, woodworking, fashion design, jewelry making, etc.) architecture/design (not including engineering and home staging), media arts, film, and new media

 - Performing Arts: including dance, theater, and music.

 - Literary Arts: including fiction, creative nonfiction (not including writing intended for scholarly purposes), poetry, and spoken word

 Evidence of a body of work over the past three years.
 Your artistic resume or CV should list any of the following: